-The Company and Mr. Sherman are parties to a Consulting Agreement dated March 29, 1991, as amended (the "Consulting Agreement"), pursuant to which the Company pays Mr. Sherman a monthly consulting fee of \$12,000 (increased from \$10,000 per month as of March 2000), and provides him with group health insurance.
-The total amount paid to Mr. Sherman in 2000 under the Consulting Agreement was \$142,000, and the value of group health benefits provided to Mr. Sherman in 2000 under the Consulting Agreement are tof \$157 per hour for each hour of consulting service provided in excess of 30 hours per month.
+The Company and Mr. Sherman are parties to a 1991 consulting agreement, as amended (the "Consulting Agreement"), pursuant to which the Company pays Mr. Sherman a monthly consulting fee of \$12,000, and provides him with group health insurance.
+The total amount paid to Mr. Sherman in 2001 under the Consulting Agreement was \$144,000, and the value of group health benefits provided to Mr. Sherman in 2001 was \$3,184.
+Mr. Sherman is also entitled to compensation at a rate of \$157 per hour for each hour of consulting service provided in excess of 30 hours per month.
 After termination of the Consulting Agreement, Mr. Sherman has agreed not to compete with the Company in any capacity for a period of twelve months, and in any business that offers pizza on a delivery basis anywhere in the United States for a period of two years.